-Spirited Life: Selah is a program to deeply engage with one of three practices designed specifically to equip clergy with the tools they need to manage and respond to the stresses of ministry.
+Spirited Life: Selah is a program created to introduce clergy to one of three stress reduction practices.
+These practices were designed to equip clergy with the tools they need to manage and respond to the stresses of ministry.

 Spirited Life: Selah has two primary components:

-- Six to eight weeks of programming that introduces clergy to particular stress-reduction skills and approaches, and invites them into daily practice in community with a cohort of 20-25 other clergy.
+- Instructional programming that introduces clergy to particular stress-reduction skills, and invites them into daily practice in community with a cohort of 15-20 other clergy.

 - A six-month behavioral health study that uses surveys, biometric data, interviews, and daily reporting to rigorously determine whether or not each program made a difference in stress symptoms.